ahoskins/jekyll-site/about.md

 ---
 layout: page
-title: Hi, I'm Andrew
+title: Hi
 permalink: /about/
 ---

-I'm a [Computer Engineering](https://www.youtube.com/watch?v=ubaX1Smg6pY&=) student at the University of Alberta in Edmonton.
-Currently, I'm an intern on the [ANT+ team at Dynastream Innovations](http://www.thisisant.com/consumer/ant-101/what-is-ant) in lovely Cochrane, Alberta.
+I'm a 4th year Computer Engineering student at the University of Alberta.
+Currently, I'm an intern at Garmin working on [ANT](http://www.thisisant.com/) enabled Android applications.

-My current project is a schedule builder written with [AngularJS](https://www.youtube.com/watch?v=ZhfUv0spHCY).
-One of my friends, [Ross Anderson](https://github.com/rosshamish), is handling the back-end in Python.
-We hope to release it to University of Alberta students in the spring by the time registration opens again.
+I spend lots of my spare time using code to build things.
+I also love to bike, play basketball and hockey, and listen to awesome music.